 The massacre of Daksa island

 The island of Daksa lies north from the city of Dubrovnik, and it is the closest island that you see in front of the main port of Gruž.
-In the distant past, it had been a home of Franciscan monks, ever since 1291*.
+In the distant past, it had been a home of the Franciscan monks, ever since 1291*.
 There on Daksa Island, in the 17th century, inspired by the religious themes, Dubrovnik’s famous baroque poet Ivan Gundulić wrote the verses of his poem The tears of the prodigal son.
 Once, it was an island that provided inspiration and peace, it had been a haven of spirituality.
 Today, it is the island of doom, overcast by the shadows of the atrocious happenings from World War II.

 Daksa is uninhabited and forsaken island.
-The small piece of land shaped like a boomerang is covered in dark pine trees that are trying to hide the horrors and the shame of the bloody crimes from 1944.
+The small piece of land shaped like a boomerang is covered in dark pine trees that are trying to hide the horrors and the shame of bloody crimes from 1944.
 Only a few robbed and derelict buildings are to be found on Daksa: the old monastery with the church of Our Lady**, another church dedicated to St Sabina, the old family summer villa, the lighthouse*** and the house where the family of the lightkeeper had once lived.

 After Partisans entered Dubrovnik on the 18 October 1944, coming from Serbia and Montenegro, they arrested more than 300 citizens of Dubrovnik.
 Among these people, there were many prominent citizens, politicians, but also businessmen, intellectuals, priests, and other distinguished figures known for their previous work.
 Among all of them, there was hardly anybody who had anything to do with the fascist war crimes from 1941.
 Still, their judges, jury and executors, all in one, acted on the principle – whoever is not with us is against us.
 They were declared to be Nazi collaborators and national enemies.

 The fatal night of 24th of October was just the beginning of the practice that lasted for several days.
 Dozens of people were brought from the city prisons of St Lawrence Fort, Karmen and Labirint, and other places where they had been held as captives.
 They were taken to the nearby island of Daksa.
 The Mandrač harbour on the little island was the last station for these miserable men.
-Among the first victims were three Franciscan monks.
+Among the first victims were the three Franciscan monks.
 They were stripped and then they were forced to dig their own graves.
 They died singing praises to the Lord.
 Others followed.
-The gunshots echoed loudly through the autumn dark night.
+The gunshots echoed loudly through the dark autumn night.
 The several consecutive nights of that October, the men were all falling into the shallow pits of Daksa, one by one, killed in cold blood with a bullet from the back****.

 A few days after, on Sunday, the 29th, the posters appeared all over the city that contained the proclamation of the verdict for the 36 civilians who were all sentenced to execution by firing squad.
 It was also announced that they were found guilty of treason after a thorough investigation and interrogation of witnesses and finally their trial.